-The national methodology for the Timetable Planning Rules change contains a 'plain English' description of the timetable planning process, together with details of the planning schedule and requirements to be met in RUs' requests for train slots.
+The methodology for the Timetable Planning Rules change (located within the National Rules section of each version of the Timetable Planning Rules) contains a 'plain English' description of the timetable planning process, together with details of the planning schedule and requirements to be met in RUs' requests for train slots.
 It also contains a procedure for the agreement of short term changes to the Engineering Access Statement and Timetable Planning Rules.

-The route-specific sections contain such data as standard timing points4, sectional running times5 for specific train types, headway6 and margin7 limits to be maintained between trains, station working rules8 and route capability data.
+The route-specific sections contain information regarding mandatory timing points, sectional running times calculations for specific train types, headway and margin limits to be maintained between trains, station working rules and route capability data.